 First-year opportunities with law firms

-Other firms, including some smaller outfits, have told us their vacation scheme or work experience programme is also open to first-years; they include Blaser Mills, Geldards, Kingsley Napley, Stephens Scown, Thomas Cooper, Wedlake Bell and Wilkin Chapman.
+A small number of other firms, mostly smaller outfits, have told us their vacation scheme or work experience programme is also open to first-years; they include Kingsley Napley, Wedlake Bell and Wilkin Chapman.
 Small, regional and high-street firms may offer work experience to first-years on an ad hoc basis.
 However, some may prefer candidates with more academic experience.

 Below we've also listed firms which recruit campus ambassadors.
 This is a great way to get in with a firm – the opportunity will let you meet recruiters, find out more about the firm and learn all about communication and professionalism.
 At present only some City and national firms recruit campus ambassadors, and these firms will generally want to recruit people into these roles who are interested in commercial law.